Return to Listing

 Rather than learning new systems and making new friends, students can focus on growing, learning, and building skills like critical thinking, creativity, confidence, public speaking, collaboration, networking, and self-advocacy.

-This also allows students to build relationships with teachers across different divisions in a PK-12 community, and vice-versa.
-It allows teachers to get to know each of their students deeply and provide them with individualized support.
+This also allows students to build relationships with teachers across different divisions in a PK-12 community, and vice versa.
+It lets teachers get to know each of their students deeply and provide them with individualized support.
 Within a PK-12 environment, this also allows teachers to collaborate with each other on a student’s development.

 Benefit 2: Stronger Social Connections